alexch/codelikethis/public/lessons/a_taste_of_javascript/a_taste_of_javascript.md

 > If you do not have these, RAISE YOUR HAND!

-# A Taste of JavaScript Part 1: Intro
+# A Taste of JavaScript

 You may never have coded before.
 Today you will.